 Children with Cleft Lip and Palate face many needs and challenges that typical children may not think about.
-For example, those with Cleft Lip and Palate often have difficulty with eating and drinking, producing sounds and words, and in developing healthy peer relationships.
+For example, those with Cleft Lip and Palate often have difficulty with eating and drinking, producing sounds and words, frequent ear infections, and in developing healthy peer relationships.

 Having Empathy and Compassion for those with Cleft Lip and Palate means being able to step into their shoes and trying to understand how they might feel; then choosing to do something about it.

 "I would like to not have CLP in the first place, but I can show empathy by treating those with CLP the same way as I treat others." -Kyle